dstolic/tabletennis/README.md

 	a) @EmbeddedId instead of @IdClass
 	b) Reference to Competition and Player instead of just id's

+PROBLEMS:
+- Hibernate problem with Group ID (in progress)

 TODO:
 - Group as entity.